 1. “You Look So Skinny” Is A Backhanded Compliment

-We may think that, when we tell someone how thin or skinny they now look, we’re paying them a wonderful compliment.
-But we’re actually insulting them.
-What we are really saying is: “You used to be so fat and disgusting.
+Nope.
+It’s actually an insult.
+What you’re really saying is: “You used to be so fat and disgusting.
 Your body was unacceptable.
 But look at you now!
-You finally look good and normal!”.
+You finally look good and normal!”

 2. “You Look So Skinny” Judges More Than Looks

-When we tell someone “You look so skinny!”, we’re not just judging their physical appearance, but also their personality and their intrinsic worth as a human being.
+When you tell someone “You look so skinny!”, you’re not just judging their looks.
+You’re also judging their personality and their intrinsic worth as a human being.
 If skinny is the ideal to achieve, then all those who strive to reach it are virtuous.

 That means that if you’re not skinny, you’re lazy.
 Flawed.
 You have no willpower and resilience.
 You should just be ashamed of yourself and go hide somewhere until you decide to sort yourself out.

 This is wrong on so many levels.
 Not everyone can achieve the skinny ideal.
-But even if we could, why should we?
-A number on a scale, a small jeans size, or bones showing do not equal health.
+But even if you could, why should you?
+A number on a scale, a small jeans size, or bones showing underneath your skin do NOT equal health.
 They don’t make you better than everyone else.

-It’s our character, our personality, our accomplishments, and the way we treat others that determine the kind of person we are.
-But we forget that when we focus only on our looks.
+It’s your character, your personality, your accomplishments, and the way you treat others that determines the kind of person you are.
+Easy to forget that when we focus only on our looks.